amygdela09/NexradNext/README.md

     Cross-Section Views: Allow users to draw a line on the map and view a vertical cross-section of radar data along that line (this would be a significant undertaking).

     User Feedback/Reporting: A simple mechanism for users to report issues or provide feedback.

+License:
+    MIT License.
+Check the license file for details.